homemade applesauce in a glass serving cup on an apple themed tablecloth

 Preparing apples for applesauce is the same as it is for most apple recipes.
 You need to get the core out, peel the apples and slice or chop them.

 Apples start turning brown soon after they are cut.
 It doesn’t effect the flavor so in some recipes the browning doesn’t matter much.
-But since I am making applesauce and the color of the finished product may be effected, After I have cored, peeled and sliced the apples I am going to put them in cold water that has a couple of tablespoons of lemon juice added.
-It doesn’t have to be freshly squeezed lemon juice.
-Bottled lemon juice is fine but make sure you get 100% pure lemon juice.
-Lemonade won’t work.
+But since I am making applesauce and the color of the finished product may be effected I am going to put my chopped apple in cold water with a couple of tablespoons of lemon juice added.
 The acid in the lemon stops the apples from browning.

 There’s a name for that